 Use the Leitner System

 Develop a set of revision or question cards for a class or student to use to recall learning.
 Go through the questions.
-If they are confident answering the question place it in the ‘once a week’ basket.
+If they are confident answering the question, place it in the ‘once a week’ basket.
 If they need a bit of support, place it in the ‘twice a week pile’.
 Finally, if they need lots of support answering a question, place it in the ‘everyday pile’.
-Throughout the week keep returning to these stacks of questions.
+Throughout the week, keep returning to these stacks of questions.
 By following the frequency of each stack, you automatically space the questions out based on confidence over the school week.
 Older students can take ownership of this process as they become confident with the system.
+Cards can then move between stacks based upon the fluency of the recall.

 Technology and Schedules